RandomOrg/JSON-RPC-Python/README.rst

     $ pip install six

-Note that the required dependencies 'requests' and 'six' are installed automatically, when using pip install for 'rdoclient' version >= 1.2 (Update: November 2020).
+Note that the required dependencies 'requests' and 'six' are installed automatically, when using pip install for 'rdoclient' version >= 1.2.

 Usage
 -----